-During the review period the Audit Committee comprised Juergen Laucht and Cyrille Petit (Interim Chairman).
+The Audit Committee comprised Frank Schulkes (Chair), Juergen Laucht and Cyrille Petit.
 The Audit Committee's responsibilities during the review period included ensuring that the financial performance, position and prospects for the Group were properly monitored, controlled and reported and specifically to review the Interim Report and Annual Report, and to consider the suitability and monitor the effectiveness of internal control processes.
-The Committee held 2 meetings during the year.
+The Committee held 4 meetings during the year.

-As outlined above, subsequent to the review period, Frank Schulkes was appointed as the Chairman of the Audit Committee following his appointment to the Board.
+As outlined above, during the review period, Frank Schulkes was appointed as the Chairman of the Audit Committee following his appointment to the Board.
 Following Mr Schulkes' appointment, the Board now considers the Company to have a fully constituted Audit Committee.